peterhinch/micropython-epaper/README.md

 battery power.
 To achieve this, external hardware can be used to ensure power to the display and other peripherals is removed when the Pyboard is in standby.
 On waking the program turns on power to the peripherals, turning it off before going back into standby.
-For the lowest possible consumption an SD card should not be installed on the Pyboard as this consumespower at all times.
+For the lowest possible consumption an SD card should not be installed on the Pyboard as this consumes power at all times.
 Fonts and images should be stored in the Pyboard flash memory or on an external device whose power is switched (such as the flash memory on a power-switched display).